Remote Work Toolkit

 * What to Look For: Look for brands like Herman Miller, Steelcase, or Haworth.
 Even 10-year-old models are built to a higher standard than most new chairs under $200.

-* Affiliate Link: For a new option, the Neo Chair Ergonomic Desk Chair is a surprisingly solid entry-level choice that often comes in under $70.
+* Affiliate option: For a new chair search starting point, the Neo Chair Ergonomic Desk Chair is often positioned as an entry-level budget option.

 Step 2: The Surface - Your Desk (~$50)